evopen/blackness/README.md

 Video generating output path is currently hard-coded.
 It will save automatically in the program directory with extension "mp4".

+## Build
+I use vcpkg for thrid party library management, follow the cmake file for the dependencies.

 ## Credit
 Thanks for [eigenchris] for amazing tensor calculus courses.